Invader Zim: Broadcast history

 When Invader Zim was green-lit, Nickelodeon had desired a block of "mature, action-oriented" programming for an older demographic to compete with what Cartoon Network was doing at the time.
-But for unknown reasons, Invader Zim was the only series green-lit as a part of this experiment and so the block of "mature, action-oriented" shows never materialized.
+But for unknown reasons, Invader Zim was the only series green-lit as a part of this experiment, and so the block of "mature, action-oriented" shows never materialized.
 By the time the show was made, Nickelodeon had decided that they were no longer interested in trying to reach an older audience, which left Invader Zim hard to place in an appropriate time slot suitable for its originally intended demographic.
 Invader Zim ultimately ended up being sandwiched between The Fairly OddParents and Rocket Power, which did not feel like a suitable time slot for the show, according to the creator.
 Invader Zim was originally intended for 11–15 year olds, but due to its poor time slot placement, it ended up being viewed primarily by 6–10 year olds, many of whom were turned off by the show's dark and disturbing nature, resulting in the show receiving poor ratings and viewership.

-Even though Invader Zim usually aired later at night, the show never found a time slot that the creators of the program thought was suitable for it and the show continuously suffered in ratings amongst 6–10 year olds, Nickelodeon's core demographic.
+Even though Invader Zim usually aired late at night, the show never found a time slot the creators thought was suitable for it, and it consistently suffered in ratings among 6- to 10-year-olds, Nickelodeon's core demographic.

 In an interview with IGN in 2004, Jhonen Vasquez said that when it became apparent that Nickelodeon was the "place for kids" but not "kids who want their eyes ripped out", they had asked for Invader Zim to be transferred to MTV or a more "adult network" similar to what Nickelodeon had previously done with The Ren & Stimpy Show, as the series did not feel right on Nickelodeon and would have likely found greater success elsewhere.
-This never ended up happening and instead, Nickelodeon buried the show with ever-changing time slots, which further hurt the show's ratings.
+This never happened, and instead Nickelodeon buried the show with ever-changing time slots, which further hurt its ratings.